alexandergolob/alexander-golob/src/pages/projects/shining-strong-shining-bright.md

       community engagement – everything from the technique and theme, to the designs, was chosen and created with community input.
     startingRow: 2
+  - md_content: >-
+      A huge thank you and shoutout also goes to [Sewphisticated Fabrics](http://sewfisticated.com/) in Dorchester (and Somerville and
+      Natick) for donating the fabric that made this project possible.
+    startingRow: 5
 images:
   - alt: a
     image: /assets/20171219_170810.jpg